 CPFD Software has been invited to speak at the 9th World Congress on Particle Technology (WCPT9) taking place September 18-22, 2022 in Madrid, Spain.
-Peter Blaser, Vice President of Operations, will speak on “CFD modeling for Industrial FCC riser feed injection with extension to other vapor/liquid/solid applications”.
+James Parker, CTO, will speak on “CFD modeling for Industrial FCC riser feed injection with extension to other vapor/liquid/solid applications”.

 Presentation Summary: CFD modeling for Industrial FCC riser feed injection with extension to other vapor/liquid/solid applications